Seed capital for off-grid renewable leaders SteamaCo

 SteamaCo plans to use the funding to expand access to its smart metering and data analytics technology that enables electricity providers – from mini grid operators to agricultural irrigation businesses – to reach up to 1.3 billion people living beyond the grid.

-Its universal smart meter technology allows any company to operate like a utility – monitoring performance and operating machinery remotely and collecting cashless payments on a per-unit basis.
+Its universal smart meter technology allows microgrid owners to operate like utilities – monitoring performance remotely, operating machinery remotely and collecting cashless payments on a per-unit basis.

 Tamsin Chislett, Investment Manager at ClearlySo, said: “We are extremely proud to have advised SteamaCo on their recent successful investment raise.
 SteamaCo's metering technology is critical for the growth of the renewable off-grid energy sector in emerging markets, and their innovation will give more people access to reliable, green, and affordable energy than ever before.